wp-plugins/list-category-posts/readme.txt

 Template system has changed.
 Custom templates should be stored in WordPress theme folder.

 == Changelog ==

+= 0.36 =

+ * Adds option for "target=_blank" for post links.
+ * Adds option to exclude category when using the *and* relationship: `[catlist id=1+2-3]` will include posts from categories 1 and 2 but not 3.

+= 0.35 =
+ * Updated Turkish translation, thanks again [Hakan Er](http://hakanertr.wordpress.com/)!
+ * Adds feature to order by custom field using the `customfield_orderby` parameter.

+= 0.34.1 =
+ * Bugfix (removed var_dump)

+= 0.34 =
+ * Now accepts either class or tag or both for styling elements (such as date, author, etc. to display).
+When just using a tag, it will sorround the element with that tag.
+When using just a class, it will wrap the element between span tags and the given CSS class.
+Check [Other notes](http://wordpress.org/extend/plugins/list-category-posts/other_notes/) under **HTML & CSS Customization** for more info.
+ * Fixed bug on `post_status`, it used to show all published posts and if user was logged in, all private ones too.
+Now you can specify 'private' to just display private posts, and draft, publish, draft, etc (See **post_status** param on the [instructions](http://wordpress.org/extend/plugins/list-category-posts/other_notes/) for more info).

 = 0.33 =
  * Fixes bug with thumbnail size on Widget.